bretjohn/euler/README.md

 euler
 =====

-Project Euler Problems
+Answers to problems from Project Euler

-OMG I KNOWZ THE GIT!
+Most are written in Python